Seamonsters-2605/Seamonsters-2605.github.io/docs/setup/index.md

 All of our robot code will be on GitHub, so anybody can view it, download it, and edit it.

 - If you don't already have a GitHub account, create one here: [github.com/join](https://github.com/join)
-- Post your username on the `#controlsystems` channel on Slack, and I will add you to the [Seamonsters team](https://github.com/seamonsters-2605/)
+- Send me your username on Slack, and I will add you to the [Seamonsters team](https://github.com/seamonsters-2605/)